prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum number of seconds for which a newly created pod should be ready
+<p>Minimum number of seconds for which a newly created Pod should be ready
 without any of its container crashing for it to be considered available.
-Defaults to 0 (pod will be considered available as soon as it is ready) This is an alpha field from kubernetes 1.22 until 1.24 which requires enabling the StatefulSetMinReadySeconds feature gate.</p>
+Defaults to 0 (pod will be considered available as soon as it is ready)</p>
+<p>This is an alpha field from kubernetes 1.22 until 1.24 which requires
+enabling the StatefulSetMinReadySeconds feature gate.</p>
 </td>
 </tr>
 <tr>